github/gh-valet/README.md

 [![.github/workflows/ci.yml](https://github.com/github/gh-valet/actions/workflows/ci.yml/badge.svg)](https://github.com/github/gh-valet/actions/workflows/ci.yml)

-Valet is a tool to help facilitate migrations to GitHub Actions.
-Valet supports migrating pipelines from Jenkins, Azure DevOps, GitLab CI, Circle CI, and Travis CI to GitHub Actions.
+Valet helps facilitate the migration of Azure DevOps, Circle CI, GitLab CI, Jenkins, and Travis CI pipelines to GitHub Actions.
 This repository provides functionality that extends the [GitHub CLI](https://cli.github.com/) to migrate pipelines to GitHub Actions using Valet.

-> Valet is in a private preview and customers must be onboarded prior to using this CLI extension.
-Please reach out to GitHub Sales to enquire about getting into the private preview.
+> Because Valet is in private preview, customers must be onboarded prior to using the Valet IssueOps workflow.
+Please reach out to GitHub Sales to inquire about being added to the private preview.

+Note: You can request support by creating an issue [here](https://github.com/github/gh-valet/issues/new).
+The Valet team responds to support requests Monday through Friday between the hours of 9AM EST and 5PM PST.

 ## Supported platforms

 Valet currently supports migrating pipelines to GitHub Actions from the following platforms:

 - Azure DevOps
+- Circle CI
+- GitLab CI
 - Jenkins
 - Travis CI
-- Circle CI
-- GitLab CI

 Learn more about how Valet works for each of the supported platforms in the documentation [here](https://github.com/valet-customers/distribution/blob/main/README.md).